 - The parent has no other mental disorder to explain their actions

 Beginning with the first criterion, one parent may withhold the children to punish the other parent.
-Most parents may fear the other party will engage in this type of behavior and refuse to risk the other parent failing to return their children to them.
-As a result, they themselves will withhold their children and engage in the very same behavior they are attempting to avoid.
+Most parents may fear the other party will engage in this behavior and refuse to risk the other parent failing to return their children to them.
+As a result, they will withhold their children and engage in the same behavior they attempt to avoid.
 Often this will lead to court intervention when an order already in place has been violated or when a parent wants to move to have some orders regarding conservatorship in place.
-This cause of action is what is known as a “Suit Affecting the Parent Child Relationship” (aka a SAPCR).
+This cause of action is known as a "Suit Affecting the Parent-Child Relationship" (aka a SAPCR).

 Next, a parent engaging in malicious parent syndrome may deny the other parent visitation and communication with their children.
 Disallowing parental visitation may come from many underlying reasons.
 For example, some parents will withhold visitation contingent on the other parent paying child support.
-However, without a court order ordering another parent to pay child support there is no requirement that a parent must do so.
+However, without a court order ordering another parent to pay child support, there is no requirement that a parent does so.

-Even if there is such an order in place requiring a parent to pay child support the primary parent cannot withhold possession and access to the other parent.
-Vice versa if a parent is required to pay child support but is being refused possession and access of a child, it does not justify a failure to pay child support.
-As a matter of fact, the Texas Family Code Section 105.006 requires every parenting order to include that language.
-Therefore, withholding a child from the other parent should altogether be avoided, because it can have some legal consequences which will be explained later.
+Even if such an order required a parent to pay child support, the primary parent could not withhold possession and access to the other parent.
+Vice versa, if a parent is required to pay child support but is being refused residency and entry of a child, it does not justify a failure to pay child support.
+The Texas Family Code Section 105.006 requires every parenting order to include that language.
+Therefore, withholding a child from the other parent should be avoided because it can have legal consequences, which will be explained later.

-Further, denying communication and visitation can lead a parent to begin lying to their children when questioned about their other parents’ absence in their lives.
-This manipulation may be an attempt to sway their children’s preference about who they will want to remain with and can have some weight on the Judge’s discretion if a child is over 12 years old.
-It can also be an attempt to make that parent appear in a light most favorable to the judge.
+Further, denying communication and visitation can lead a parent to begin lying to their children when questioned about their other parent's absence in their lives.
+This manipulation may be apt to sway their children's preference about who they will want to remain with and can have some weight on the Judge's discretion if a child is over 12 years old.
+It can also be an attempt to make that parent appear in a light most favorable to the Judge.

-Lastly, as explained above malicious parent syndrome has not been officially established as a mental disorder rather it just describes a pattern of behaviors a parent may result to during a family law proceeding.
-If there are no underlying disorders to explain the behavior of a parent, it most often will be labeled as malicious parent syndrome.
+Lastly, as explained above, malicious parent syndrome has not been officially established as a mental disorder; instead, it describes a pattern of behaviors a parent may result in during a family law proceeding.
+If there are no underlying disorders to explain a parent's behavior, it most often will be labeled as malicious parent syndrome.

 Legal Consequences of Malicious Parental Syndrome